 Cinnamon Toast Crunch Crust

 - Melt your butter in the microwave by placing it in a microwave-safe bowl and heating for 30 seconds on high.
-Stir and continue to heat in 10-second intervals, stirring in between until completely melted.
+Stir and continue to heat in 10-second intervals, stirring in between until completely melted.6 tablespoons unsalted butter, melted

-- Add cinnamon toast crunch, melted butter, and salt to a blender and process on high until cereal turns into fine dust.
+- Add cinnamon toast crunch, melted butter, sugar and cinnamon to a blender or food processor and process on high until cereal turns into fine dust.
+It's okay if there's a few larger chunks left.4 cups Cinnamon Toast Crunch cereal, ¼ teaspoon cinnamon, 3 tablespoons brown sugar

-- Transfer mixture from blender into a round 9-inch cake pan.
-Use your hands to press the mixture into the pan until it’s flat.
+- Transfer mixture from blender into your prepped pan.
+Use your hands to press the mixture into the pan until it's flat.

-- Bake for 8 minutes, remove from oven and set on cooling rack.
+- Bake for 11-12 minutes until crispy, remove from the oven, and set on cooling rack for at least 15 minutes to cool.

 Cinnamon Cheesecake Filling

-- Use a hand mixer to beat together cream cheese, sour cream, and sugar until smooth.
+- Use a hand mixer to beat together the softened cream cheese and sugar until just combined.32 ounces cream cheese, 1 cup granulated sugar

-- With hand-mixer on low, add flour, eggs, vanilla extract, and cinnamon.
-Mix until just combined.
+- With hand-mixer on low, add the eggs and mix until just combined.

-- Pour filling into cake pan with cooled crust and tilt the cake pan back and forth until filling is spread out evenly in the pan.
+- Pour filling into the cooled crust and tilt the cake pan back and forth until filling is spread out evenly in the pan.

-- Place on top rack and bake for 1 hour.
-Then, turn your oven off, but keep your cheesecake in it for another 30 minutes.
-Allow to cool completely before enjoying and storing in the refrigerator.
+- Place on the middle rack and bake for 30 minutes at 325°F. Then, turn your oven down to 250°F, and bake for another 30 minutes.
+Finally, turn the oven off and crack it open.
+Leave the cheesecake in for another 45 minutes before removing.
+Allow to cool completely before enjoying and storing in the refrigerator. (see notes)

 Pro Tips